vicky24111999/chatapp/README.md

-#IF WANT TO RUN THE PROJECT ON BROWSER
+#IF WANT TO RUN THIS PROJECT ON BROWSER

 ##VISIT: https://chatappbysrikant.netlify.app/

 ##USER-NAME:srikant PASSWORD:1234
 # Getting Started with Create React App